linode/developers/hugo/content/networking/vpn/configuring-openvpn-client-devices.md

 3. To ensure that no IPv6 traffic can be detected, run the test at [http://test-ipv6.com/](http://test-ipv6.com/).
 Your public IP address should again be that of your Linode VPN, and the results should show that no IPv6 address was detected.

-{: .caution}
->
+{{< caution >}}
->If the test results show you any IP addresses other than those of your Linode and intended DNS servers, your VPN is not properly tunnenling traffic.
+If the test results show you any IP addresses other than those of your Linode and intended DNS servers, your VPN is not properly tunnenling traffic.
 Reivew the logs on both server and client to determine how to troubleshoot the connection.
+{{< /caution >}}